Patagonia Torrentshell 3L Jacket Review

 We’ve been using our Patagonia Torrentshell 3L Jacket in late winter to early spring in the mountains of the Mid-Atlantic and along the California Coast.
 Conditions have been wet, damp, cold, and humid.
 The jacket kept us dry and warm.
 And it does not show any indication of wear, even during long days with a pack on.
 Recently we’ve has stretches of warm and humid weather in the Mid-Atlantic and have been better able to assess the breathability and comfort of the 3-layer H2NO Standard Shell Fabric, as well as venting with the pit zips.

 How it Compares

-Be sure to check out our: Best Lightweight Rain Jackets For 2021 for a complete overview of the best rain jackets on the market including the competition for the Patagonia Torrentshell 3L Jacket.
+Be sure to check out our: Best Lightweight Rain Jackets of the year for a complete overview of the best rain jackets on the market including the competition for the Patagonia Torrentshell 3L Jacket.

 What We Like

 - Do-it-all Jacket.
 The Patagonia Torrentshell 3L Jacket is up to just about any situation the weather can throw at you.